-Trump to sign order expanding immigration restrictions to include H-1B, other guest worker programs
+Trump signs order expanding immigration restrictions to include H-1B, other guest-worker programs

 “We really do see this not just as an opportunity to put Americans first, and make sure that they are first in line for jobs, but really as an opportunity for Americans looking for work to upskill, to be able to get a better job than they had previously,” the official said.

-“We really do think this is going to be a pretty big game-changer for us.”
+The official added: “We really do think this is going to be a pretty big game-changer for us.”

 Fox News’ John Roberts contributed to this report.